www.weldreality.com.

 There

-aren't a million lawyers in America.
-There are only 925,671.
+aren't a million lawyers in America, there is only 925,671.
 But that's not nearly

 enough, according to Elaine Levenson.
 Levenson, a Cincinnati housewife, is waiting